ASIC warns fast-growing private credit sector to lift standards or prepare for regulatory intervention

 ASIC’s concerns

-In its review paper on Monday, ASIC warned that the sector’s investment reporting, valuation practices, fee disclosures, and related party transaction governance still need improvement.
+In Monday’s review paper, ASIC warned that the sector’s investment reporting, valuation practices, fee disclosures, and related party transaction governance still need improvement.

-The regulator is also worried that Australia’s private credit market hasn’t been tested through the kind of economic downturn that can often led to significant impairments in the property construction and development sectors the private credit industry has heavy exposure too.
+The regulator is also worried that Australia’s private credit market hasn’t been tested through a cyclical economic downturn, which can often led to significant impairments in the property construction and development sectors the private credit industry has heavy exposure too.

 “It’s often hard for even sophisticated professional investors to unpack what the real risk of non-transparent illiquid and often opaque products like private credit really are,” said Mr Brycki.

-In Australia, the major banks have generally pulled back on business lending since the Great Financial Crisis of 2009 partly as tighter prudential regulation means the return on invested capital is unattractive on a risk-adjusted, versus lucrative residential home loan lending.
+In Australia, the major banks have generally pulled back on business lending since the Great Financial Crisis of 2009 partly as tighter prudential regulation means the return on invested capital is unattractive on a risk-adjusted basis versus home loan lending.